 Treatment for Varicose Eczema

-Providing general advice is usually the first step for the treatment of this condition.
+Providing general advice is usually the first step in treating this condition.
 Placing the legs in the highest position possible is extremely important.
-The typical footstool or pouf is not nearly high enough.
-The feet need to be at least as high as the hips and even higher whenever possible.
+The typical footstool or pouffe needs to be higher.
+The feet must be at least as high as the hips and even higher whenever possible.
 When the legs are in a higher position, the blood flowing up the legs is assisted by gravity.
-The individual needs to be careful not to injure the skin on anything including furniture.
+The individual needs to be careful not to injure the skin on anything, including furniture.

-The individual should remain active and take walks on a regular basis.
-When there is activity in the leg muscles, the blood in the veins is pushed back up the legs.
-Standing still for a long period is highly discouraged.
+The individual should remain active and take walks regularly.
+Standing still for an extended period is highly discouraged.
+When activity occurs in the leg muscles, the blood in the veins is pushed back up the legs.
 This position increases the pressure placed on the veins in the legs.
-This is because the veins are not being squeezed by the muscles like they are when the individual is walking.
+This is because the muscles are not squeezing the veins like they are when the individual is walking.
 The skin must be prevented from becoming too dry.
 This can be accomplished with the regular use of moisturising creams.

 Compression stockings are also referred to as compression hosiery.
-The stockings are effective because the pressure is applied from the outside of the veins.
+The stockings are effective because the pressure is applied outside the veins.
 The squeezing caused by the stockings pushes the blood back up the legs.
 This helps decrease the pressure within the veins.
 The blood can then be prevented from leaking into the surrounding tissues.
-Prior to purchasing compression stockings, a test must be given to ensure the circulation through the arteries of the legs is normal.
+Before purchasing compression stockings, a test must be given to ensure the circulation through the arteries of the legs is normal.
 This test is generally performed by a nurse using a Doppler machine to measure the pressure in the arteries.

 Compression stockings are available in different materials.
 Class one is a light material, class two medium and class three heavy.
 The average individual can tolerate the medium material.
-If the medium material is uncomfortable, the physician will prescribe a class one.
-Wearing these stockings is extremely important because they can help prevent serious issues such as ulcers and can significantly help circulation.
-The stockings reach to just below the knee.
+The physician will prescribe a class one if the medium material is uncomfortable.
+Wearing these stockings is extremely important because they can help prevent serious issues such as ulcers and significantly help circulation.
+The stockings reach just below the knee.
 Compression stockings are available in a variety of different colours.
 The colour should suit the individual who will be wearing them.
 The correct colour helps ensure the individual will wear the stockings.

 The stockings need to be taken off when the individual goes to bed and put back on when they wake up in the morning.
-The stockings must be on prior to the beginning of any swelling in the morning.
+The stockings must be on before the beginning of any swelling in the morning.
 The options are closed or open toes.
-The open toe stockings are recommended for individuals with:
+The open-toe stockings are recommended for individuals with: